dwindsor/bpf-self-sabotage/README.md

 ### Impact

-While we're focusing on bypassing Tetragon in this example, *ALL SECURITY AGENTS THAT USE eBPF ARE VULNERABLE TO THIS ATTACK*.
+While we're focusing on bypassing Tetragon in this example, all security agent using eBPF are vulnerable to this attack.

 #### Sysdig/Falco
 <demo video>